How Does Hypnotherapy Work?

 Recovering From Trauma in Hypnotherapy

-Unfortunately, a person’s past experiences — especially after receiving judgment and blame — can result in the development of defensive mechanisms such as increased anger and volatility when confronted with evidence of their poor behavior.
+Unfortunately, a person’s past experiences — especially after experiencing trauma— can result in the development of defensive mechanisms such as increased anger and volatility when confronted with evidence of their poor behavior.
 Others may shut down and withdraw from the thought of change following years of shame and rejection from loved ones.

 Normally, once you associate the concept of change with negative interactions from the past, your initial gut reaction to therapeutic healing methods can trigger confrontational responses that will often impede your progress.